emmaneugene/dotfiles/README.md

 Ok, so dotfiles are back on the menu.

+### OS-specific config

+I daily drive macOS at the moment, so everything of note currently resides in `macos/`

-- `dotfiles/`: Dotfiles for software config, with a simple script for symlinking
+- `dotfiles/`: Dotfiles for software config, with a symlink script provided
-- `pkgs/`: Globally installed software packages and libraries
+- `pkgs/`: Globally installed software packages and libraries, mainly for reference

+### Misc

 - `starters/`: Reasonable defaults for bootstrapping projects